The Connecticut Police Work Dog Association Inc. was established in

 and we can assist your agency locate a credible training program.

-require further information on the Connecticut Police Work Dog
+any questions or require further information on the Connecticut Police

-Association Inc., please refer to the information provided on our web
+Work Dog Association Inc., please refer to the information provided on